Dark They Were, and Golden-Eyed

 - Lyrical Nanoha

-- Both Mikoto and Reito have these in Mai Hime, and while it's not too unusual for that world (where the heroine has red hair and purple eyes), later, it turns out that they are a Laser Guided Tyke Bomb and the object of Demonic Possession respectively, as well as serving as an early clue that they're brother and sister.
+- Both Mikoto and Reito have these in Mai-HiME, and while it's not too unusual for that world (where the heroine has red hair and purple eyes), later, it turns out that they are a Laser Guided Tyke Bomb and the object of Demonic Possession respectively, as well as serving as an early clue that they're brother and sister.

 - Ruri Hoshino in Martian Successor Nadesico has these as part of her implied kinda-sorta Artificial Human background and general Mysterious Waif-iness.

-- Similarly, for Coco of Mermaid Melody Pichi Pichi Pitch, yellow eyes are just a racial trait, as mermaids are Color-Coded for Your Convenience and those from different countries tend to have themed hair and eye colours.
+- Similarly, for Coco of Mermaid Melody Pichi Pichi Pitch, yellow eyes are just a racial trait, as mermaids are Colour-Coded for Your Convenience and those from different countries tend to have themed hair and eye colours.
 However, a Double Subversion occurs when this is used as a warning with orange-eyed Man Behind the Man Sara: she's a mermaid princess too.

 - Grings Kodai, the villain from the 13th movie Pokémon, has huge golden-yellow eyes, which serve to hint at his Psychic Powers which enable him to see into the future.